0xPolygon/polygon-docs/docs/cdk/how-to/integrate-da.md

         - Use the Polygon DAC implementation contract: [PolygonDataCommittee.sol](https://github.com/0xPolygonHermez/zkevm-contracts/blob/v8.0.0-rc.3-fork.12/contracts/v2/consensus/validium/PolygonDataCommittee.sol) as a guide.
         - The contract supports custom smart contract implementation and, through this, DACs can add their custom on-chain verification logic.

-6. You can leave the `verifyMessage` function empty but make sure the `getProcotolName` function returns a unique name (such as Avail, Celestia, etc).
+6. You can leave the `verifyMessage` function empty but make sure the `getProtocolName` function returns a unique name (such as Avail, Celestia, etc).
 The following example code comes from the [PolygonDataCommitee.sol](https://github.com/0xPolygonHermez/zkevm-contracts/blob/v8.0.0-rc.3-fork.12/contracts/v2/consensus/validium/PolygonDataCommittee.sol) implementation.

     ```solidity
     // Name of the data availability protocol